 The three most common reasons for physical therapy are falls, auto accidents, and sports injuries.
+Knowing who pays for it and how to obtain compensation for out-of-pocket expenses is essential.

 While people suffer accidents daily, tripping up a curb, banging a head on an open cabinet door, or jamming a leg against the corner of a low table, many serious injuries require a physical therapist’s help.
 Physical therapists treat serious and non-serious injuries alike, as injury can occur wherever you go, home, work, roadways, and stores.
 But when you cannot sleep, work, or grocery shop because you have too much pain to tend to daily activities, you need rehabilitative pain relief and restoration of healthy muscles, tendons, ligaments, and bones.
 Restorative therapy includes strength, endurance, and flexibility.